m417z/ntdoc/descriptions/rtldospathnametontpathname_u.md

 ## Description

-The **RtlDosPathNameToNtPathName_U** routine converts DosPathName to NtPathName by prepending these prefixes depending on what type of path
+The **RtlDosPathNameToNtPathName_U** routine converts DosPathName to NtPathName by prepending these prefixes depending on the type of the path

 * **NtPrefix**: `\??\` **(C:\\Users\\Sample -> \\??\\C:\\Users\\Sample)**
 * **UncPrefix:** `\??\UNC\` **(\\\\server\\share\\path -> \\??\\UNC\\server\\share\\path)**